 Our Code of Business Conduct and Ethics & Whistleblower Policy confirms our commitment to conduct our affairs in compliance with all applicable laws and regulations and observe the highest standards of business ethics and seeks to identify and mitigate conflicts of interest between our directors, officers and employees, on the one hand, and Uniti on the other hand.
 The Code of Business Conduct and Ethics & Whistleblower Policy applies to ensure compliance with stock exchange requirements and to ensure accountability at a senior management level for that compliance.
 We intend that the spirit, as well as the letter, of the Code of Business Conduct and Ethics & Whistleblower Policy be followed by all of our directors, officers, employees and subsidiaries.
 This is communicated to each new officer, director and employee.
-Any waiver of our Code of Business Conduct and Ethics & Whistleblower Policy with respect to our executive officers and directors may only be authorized by our Board of Directors.
-Our Code of Business Conduct and Ethics & Whistleblower Policy is available on our website, www.uniti.com, under the "About Us-Corporate Governance" tab.
+Any waiver of our Code of Business Conduct and Ethics & Whistleblower Policy with respect to our executive officers and directors may only be authorized by the Board of Directors.
+Our Code of Business Conduct and Ethics & Whistleblower Policy with respect to our executive officers & Whistleblower Policy is available on our website, www.uniti.com, under the "About Us - Corporate Governance" tab (information on the Company's website is not incorporated by reference herein).